 After looking at some of the causes of AIWS and not finding a trigger for AIWS, maybe some of the symptoms of AIWS will clue to a possible early diagnosis.
 First, AIWS affects various perceptions, mainly known for its changes in visual perception, but it can affect somesthetic and other nonvisual perceptions.
 Somesthetic perception is the sense of feel, so this affects feeling other objects and tasting food.
 Other nonvisual perceptions include a warping in time or objects changing spatially.

-There a total of forty-two different visual perceptions and sixteen somesthetic and other nonvisual perceptions according to Blom (2016).
+There is a total of forty-two different visual perceptions and sixteen somesthetic and other nonvisual perceptions according to Blom (2016).
 This list includes the ones listed in Alice in Wonderland and new ones that have been found over the years.
 The ones found in the first Alice in Wonderland were micropsia, macropsia, slowing of time, and depersonalization.
 However, common symptoms of AIWS are micropsia, macropsia, teleopsia (objects appear farther), pelopsia (objects appear closer), and metamorphopsia (straight lines no longer become straight and instead can look wavy).
 Other cases of AIWS can include but are not limited to chromatopsia (seeing everything in the same hue), Gyropsia (seeing an illusory, circular movement), Entomopia (seeing multiple images of the same object like an insect), and mosaic vision (objects appear to have a polygonal and crystallize appearance to them like a mosaic).
 The list keeps going but these visual and nonvisual distortions cover the general idea of AIWS.
 AIWS also widely varies in duration and can last for minutes to days.
 It can be a temporary experience or an issue that affects someone for a lifetime (Blom, 2016).

 Case Studies